NHSDigital/nia-patient-switching-standard-adaptor/README.md

 ## Endpoints

-The Patient Switching adaptors facade exposes two endpoints.
+The Patient Switching Adaptor's facade provides two main endpoints for interacting with patient records.

-- POST /Patient/$gpc.migratestructuredrecord
-- POST /$gpc.ack

-### /Patient/$gpc.migratestructuredrecord
+### POST /Patient/$gpc.migratestructuredrecord

-The migratestructuredrecord endpoint is the primary endpoint for the adaptor and is used to start an electronic health record transfer.
+The migratestructuredrecord endpoint is the primary endpoint for the adaptor.
-The following is required to call this endpoint...
+This endpoint initiates the electronic health record (EHR) transfer process.
+To use this endpoint, you need to provide the following headers:

-- TO_ASID : The ASID identifier of the losing incumbent
+- TO-ASID : ASID identifier of the losing incumbent
-- FROM_ASID : The ASID identifier of the winning New Market Entrant (NME)
+- FROM-ASID : ASID identifier of the winning New Market Entrant (NME)
-- TO_ODS : The ODS identifier of the losing incumbent
+- TO-ODS : ODS identifier of the losing incumbent
-- FROM_ODS : the ODS identifier of the winning New Market Entrant (NME)
+- FROM-ODS : ODS identifier of the winning New Market Entrant (NME)
-- ConversationId : A unique GUID for each request; if you do not provide one, the adaptor will create one and return it in the response headers.
+- ConversationId : A unique GUID for the request.
+If not provided, the adaptor will generate one and include it in the response headers.
   It must be used for all further calls for the patient's NHS number.

 For more details on how to query the losing practice details, see the [requesting site requirements].

 [requesting site requirements]: https://nhse-dsic.atlassian.net/wiki/spaces/DCSDCS/pages/12512034968/GP2GP+Requesting+Adaptor#Registration-Process-&-EHR-Request

 The endpoint also requires a JSON body that includes the needed patient NHS number.
-The format of the body should look like the following...
+Request Body Example:

    ```json
    {